 Why do I share with you the above?
 Because we caught this mindset from very little.
 Even though we are all different, we embrace uniformity.
-Looking at the other people and trying to look, act, sound like them.
+We look at what others have and we try to copy them.
+Look, act, sound like them.

-On the other hand, we associate owning fewer things with poverty and inability to take a good care of ourselves and our family.
-Above all, however, having less things, wearing pretty much the same clothes day after day means that you’re a failure, at least that’s what others want you to believe.
-A person who doesn’t quite fit the frame created by society.
+In addition to that, we associate owning fewer things with poverty and inability to take a good care of ourselves and our family.
+Above all, we think that having less things, wearing pretty much the same clothes day after day, means that you’re a failure.
+At least that’s what others want you to believe.

-In order to “fit” according to the outside world, you must obtain all of the things included in the list below:
+In order to “fit” according to the outside world, you must obtain things like:

 If you don’t have any of those, you’re an outcast.
 If you have 2 out of 8, you’re slowly climbing the social ladder.
-If you have 6 out of 8, your focus is on the two you lack and you now have the opportunity to enjoy how other people look at you.
-Still, even if you have everything, all essentials, you will soon realize that is not enough, it’s never enough.
-You can’t have them all.1 When you have a high paying job, or you’ve built your own company, you’re always striving for more, and you never feel really contented with what you already have.
+If you have 6 out of 8, your focus is on the two you lack.
+Meaning, you’re still not truly happy.
 It’s a vicious circle of sadness and dissatisfaction.

 My girl does the same thing even now.
 Like most of the girls, she spends a good hour (or let’s say two) doing her hair and deciding what to wear.
 Our bedroom looks like massacre when she starts preparing – clothes and make-up products scattered around the room.
 I tried several times to persuade her that she doesn’t have to own so many clothes and that less makeup is better, but as you can imagine, it was a lost fight.